timhall33/poker-bot/README.md

 # **Development of a Texas Hold'em Poker Bot Using a Simplified Counterfactual Regret Minimization Algorithm**

 Timothy Hall
 Franklin College of Arts and Sciences
 University of Georgia
 Athens, Ga
-tdh22457@uga.edu

 **ABSTRACT**

 In this paper, I present the development of a Texas Hold'em poker bot using a simplified variant of the Counterfactual Regret Minimization (CFR) algorithm, inspired by Libratus, a world-class poker bot.
 Our implementation addresses the computational challenges by reducing the game tree, employing betting restrictions, and clustering similar hands together for strategy sharing.
 The bot is trained on a 2-core Mac computer for 100,000 iterations which took a little over 1 hour, significantly less than Libratus' 15 million core hours.
 The resulting poker bot is deployed on a user interface created with React, allowing users to interactively play against the bot.

-1 ** Introduction**
+1 **Introduction**

 Texas Hold'em poker is a complex, non-cooperative game that requires strategic decision-making under imperfect information.
 In recent years, artificial intelligence has shown significant success in mastering this game, with bots like Libratus defeating top human players.
 Our goal is to create a simplified version of a poker bot using the CFR algorithm while addressing the computational limitations and complexity of the game tree.

-2 ** Background and Related Work**
+2 **Background and Related Work**

 2.1.
 Libratus and CFR Algorithm